EOFY Offer: 90% off your plan for your first 3 months

 Entering expenses from other bank accounts

-If employees use a personal card for a business expense, you can reimburse them from your business account and capture the transaction that way.
-Don't forget to secure a copy of the receipt.
-If your employees often claim expenses, an expense app can capture receipts, send claims and automate accounting entries.
+If employees use a personal card for a business expense, reimburse them from your business account to capture the transaction.
+Keep a copy of the receipt for your records.

 2. Categorise your transactions